CraigRiggins/taskflow-ox-demo/README.md

 When you open a pull request, ox:

 1. Reads your diff and the surrounding codebase context
-2. Checks which files you changed against the hotspot model (which files have the most churn and complexity)
+2. Checks which files you changed against the hotspot model
-3. Retrieves relevant examples from the existing codebase via semantic search
+3. Retrieves relevant examples from the existing codebase
 4. Posts inline review comments on the specific lines that introduce debt, with concrete suggested fixes